 It won’t be wrong to say that while those problems continue to plague the sport, the Ali act has helped significantly make a boxer’s life much easier and more secure.

 Currently, the world of mixed martial arts is also going through the same bunch of problems where fighters feel that they are underpaid and not being taken care of, by the promotion that they work for.

 Just to be treated fair man.
 For all of us fighters to finally start getting a higher percentage.
 No one’s asking to break the bank, just show your athletes you don’t think we are all idiots. https://t.co/0Pgi8B1NmN

 — BONY (@JonnyBones) June 8, 2020

-In a sport that is as unpredictable as mixed martial arts, social security and financial well-being should be the top-most priority.
+In a sport that is as unpredictable as mixed martial arts, medical welfare, and financial well-being should be the top-most priority.
 However, the truth is, only a handful of fighters enjoy that luxury.
-It’s a natural occurrence for fighters to fight even after their 40’s to earn their livelihood since the pay-out is just not enough.
+It’s a natural occurrence for fighters to fight even after their 40s to earn their livelihood since the payout is just not enough.

-The question we should be asking here is, who pays for the fighters and takes responsibility during this time.
-While the promotion covers for injuries sustained, it fails to take care of the well-being of their fighters after it – in terms of medical prescriptions, supplements, future treatments.
+The question we should be asking here is, who pays for the fighters and takes responsibility during this time?
+While the promotion covers injuries sustained immediately after the fight, it fails to take care of the well-being of its fighters after it – in terms of medical prescriptions, supplements, and future treatments.

 “You pay a pretty high (health insurance) premium when you’re self-employed,” Coleman said.
 “Even with insurance, I’ve got people coming over to give me IV bags and stuff.
 The costs are going to add up, and the fact is I can’t really do anything to earn any money right now.
 That’s killing me.”